nemanjam/hn-new-jobs/docs/notes3.md

-parser config, sever client config single .env file handle undefined in database divide slect for latest month and all months
+parser config, sever client config single .env file handle undefined in database divide select for latest month and all months
 ```